medipnegiz/Docker_hands_on/README.md

 Purpose of the this hands-on training is to give students the knowledge of basic operation on Docker containers.

 ### 🔖 [Docker_handling_volumes](https://github.com/medipnegiz/docker_hands_on/tree/main/Docker_handling_volumes)
+Purpose of the this hands-on training is to teach students how to handle volumes in Docker containers.

 ### 🔖 [Docker_image_basic_operations](https://github.com/medipnegiz/docker_hands_on/tree/main/Docker_image_basic_operations)